adbecker/tsiR/README.md

 ## tsiR
-## an R package for running TSIR models
+## an R package for fitting TSIR models

 ### Version
 0.0.1.0